Estimation of Complex Valued Laplacian Matrices for Topology Identification in Power Systems: Implementation for Power System models

 \subsection{\ac{dlpf} model}

-The \ac{dlpf} is an approximation of the \ac{ac} power flow model from Subsection \ref{AC MODEL SECTION} \cite{7782382}.
-The \ac{dlpf} model takes into account the effects of active and reactive power on power flow.
+The \ac{dlpf} model is an approximation of the \ac{ac} power flow model from Subsection \ref{AC MODEL SECTION} \cite{7782382}.
 In the \ac{dlpf} model, the power flow on each transmission line is determined by the voltage amplitude and angle difference between the buses at each end of the transmission line, as well as the line's conductance and susceptance.
 According to this model, the noisy power injection measurements at the $M$ buses over $N$ time samples can be written as follows \cite{Zhang2021}: